atc0005/send2teams/README.md

 Prior to `v0.4.7`, this project also provided a `teams` subpackage.
 All of that functionality has since been migrated to the `atc0005/go-teams-notify` project.
-All know client code for that package has been updated to use `atc0005/go-teams-notify` in place of the previous `teams` subpackage of this project.
+All client code for that package has been updated to use `atc0005/go-teams-notify` in place of the previous `teams` subpackage of this project.